Low-Key-Squad/Project-Connect/README.md

 Open https://nodejs.org/en/ and download current version

-then run comend:

-## npm install
+then in the folder of the project run command: ## npm install

-In the project directory, you can run:
+In the project directory, you can also run:

 ### `npm start`